 View observability metrics

-This page shows you how to view infrastructure health metrics for your Google Kubernetes Engine (GKE) clusters and workloads.
+This page shows you how to view infrastructure and application health metrics for your Google Kubernetes Engine (GKE) clusters and workloads.
 These metrics can help troubleshoot issues with your GKE clusters and workloads.

 Observability metrics for clusters